vikbert/CloudCronBundle/README.md

 <div align="center">
   <img src="docs/cron.svg" width=100 alt="Project-Logo"/>
   <h3>Cloud Cron Bundle</h3>
-  <p>A lightweight and super fast symfony bundle to schedule cron jobs in cloud environment, such as cloud foundry.</p>
+  <p>A lightweight and super fast symfony bundle to schedule cron jobs in cloud environment, and it is designed to
+be used STACKIT.</p>

   <p>
     <a href="#">